Tutorial - Recording audio playing on the computer

 Step 5: Make the real recording

 Click the Record button in the Transport Toolbar then start the audio playing on the computer.
-Continue recording for as long as you want, but keep an eye on the "disk space remaining" message (in the Status Bar at bottom left of the Project Window) and on the Recording Meter (to ensure that you are maintaining a good level without clipping).
+Continue recording for as long as you want, but keep an eye on the "disk space remaining" message (in the Status Bar at the bottom of the Project Window) and on the Recording Meter (to ensure that you are maintaining a good level without clipping).

 When you have finished recording, click the Stop button .